Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-charting.md

 ## Frontend Chart Component (`VoterCountsChart.tsx`)
 - Create a new component `VoterCountsChart.tsx`.
-- Implement a UI switcher (e.g., tabs or segmented control) to select between "Line", "Bar" (Grouped), and "Area" (Stacked) chart views.
+- Implement a UI switcher (e.g., tabs or segmented control) to select between "Line", "Bar" (Grouped), and "Stacked Area" chart views.
 - Fetches data from the API using `chartType=voterCountsOverTime` and current filters (data is the same for all three views).
 - Handles API responses (no filters, invalid filters, data).
 - Renders the selected chart type based on the `series` array from the API: